 [sc name=”Author Daniel Marcus”]

-Welcome to RotoBaller’s daily fantasy football FanDuel lineup picks for Week 6 of the NFL season.
+Welcome to RotoBaller’s daily fantasy football FanDuel lineup picks for Week 9 of the NFL season.
 In this article I will be taking you through the best FanDuel DFS plays of the week for this upcoming Sunday.
+This week features a relatively short main slate, which makes it feel as if the analysis across the industry is all more or less the same.
+Given that, I’m going to skip over explaining why Dez Bryant and the rest of the chalk is a good play (which they are) this week because we’ve all heard it before.

 These FanDuel lineup recommendations are based on matchups, recent performances, overall upside/talent levels, and other factors such as Vegas odds, home field advantage, and more.